mtrebi/AI_FPS/README.md

 Using one of these tests or combining many of them I made all the queries used in the game.
 ![visibility test.png](https://s12.postimg.org/vca7d2ynx/visibility_test.png)

-# Set up
+# Build instructions
 To set up the project just download or clone the source files and compile them using Visual Studio with the UE4 plugins.
-Then the UE4 will open with the test map.
-There you can check the behavior trees of the bots or simplyadd more bots, change their positions or attributes.
+Then the UE4 will open with the __test map__.
+There you can check the behavior trees of the bots or simply add more bots, change their positions or attributes.
+Make sure that __UE4 version is 4.10__

 # References
 To do this project I looked at so many websites that makes no sense to post them all here.
 However, I think that is worth mention: